other Kowa camera in my collection

 The Kowa SET

 The model's idiosyncrasies are that is has a viewfinder blind, which closes when an exposure is made, and the meter pointer is - by modern standards - up-side-down: above centre is under exposed, and below centre is over exposed.
 Although it is possible to set intermediate shutter speeds, between the click-stops, the user manual recommends against this.

-According to a Dixons' advert in a 1968 edition of Amateur Photographer magazine, the Kowa SRT cost £49 - 17s -6d, when the average UK pay was £124 per month.
+According to a Dixons' advert in an April 1968 edition of Amateur Photographer magazine, the Kowa SET cost £55 - 17s -6d, when the average UK pay was £124 per month.

 The limited specification of the Kowa make it seem an odd purchase today, but these were times when different systems and film formats competed for the attention of the discerning amateur - while none dominated.
 In the £40/£50 35mm price bracket, options included well performing point & shoots - exemplified by the Olympus Trip, semi-automatic exposure rangefinders - such as the Konica Auto S2 EL, and old-school meter-less system SLRs - like the Praktica Nova.
 Entry level, TTL metering, system SLRs from newer manufacturers - such as Petri and Yashica - were significantly more expensive.
 The Kowa SET therefore successfully filled a niche, offering a taste of TTL metering SLR photography for the same price as alternative systems.